oppia/oppia-web-developer-docs/How-to-find-the-commit-which-introduced-a-bug.md

         ```

-7. Repeat steps 6 until Git identifies the commit where the bug was introduced.
+7. Repeat step 6 until Git identifies the commit where the bug was introduced.
 8. Once Git finds the first bad commit, it will display the commit hash.
 9. To end the “git bisect” process, reset back to your original branch: